netdata/netdata/collectors/plugins.d/README.md

 all the values collected since the last `BEGIN` command.

-If a plugin does not behave properly (outputs invalid lines, or does not follow these guidelines), will be disabled by netdata.
+If a plugin does not behave properly (outputs invalid lines, or does not follow these guidelines), will be disabled by Netdata.

 ### collected values